noqu/vbb/README.md

 The original implementation was for multiple processes on a network of transputers, the reconstruction uses multiple threads on a "network" of processes connected by named pipes.

 Example:  Traveling salesman example problem Nr.
-7, using 16 parameters as described for the speedup tests.
+7, using 16 processors, with parameters (from the file `para.16`) as described for the speedup tests.

 ```
 $ bin/tsp.16t @test/tsp/speedup/para.16 mat=test/tsp/TSPs/tsp30.7